 The systematic and scientific study of quantitative phenomena and qualities, as well as their relationships, is known as quantitative research.
 Such research's major goal is to create and use mathematical theories, models, and hypotheses related to natural events (Zegeye et al., 2009).
 The quantitative methodology results in research that tests hypotheses (Auerbach and Silversten, 2003).

-The triangulation approach means using both qualitative, quantitative and other suitable methods together in order to address and tackle the research question from a multidirectional perspective.
+The mixed approach means using both qualitative, quantitative and other suitable methods together in order to address and tackle the research question from a multidirectional perspective.

 Primary data’s are which obtained directly from respondents via different data collection instruments